andycranston/justlf/README.md

-# lineutils
+# justlf

-Utilities to handle lines in plain text files.
+A command to strip carriage return characters from a plain ASCII text file

-## justlf.c
+## Overview

+The `justlf` command strips carriage return charaters from a plain ASCII text file (named on the command line) in a similar fashion to the `dos2unix` command.

+However, there are two differences to the `dos2unix` command.

+First difference: the file mode/permissions are preserved.
+The `dos2unix` command can do this via the `--keepdate` / `-k` option but `justlf` does this by default.

+Second difference: the `justlf` command will detect if the last line in the file needs to have a final linefeed/newline character (\n) added to the end.
+The `dos2unix` command does NOT do this.

-Intended for the UNIX/Linux platform.
-The `justlf` command takes the name of a file.
-The file is examined to see if it is a plain text file.
+The `justlf` command is intended for the UNIX/Linux platform and it takes the name of a file on the command line.
+The file is examined to see if it is a plain ASCII text file.
 If it is not then an error message is printed and the program exits.

-Assuming the file is a plain text file it is stripped of any carriage return (\r) characters.
-Also if the last line in the file does not end with a line feed (\n) character then one is added.
+Assuming the file is a plain ASCII text file then it is stripped of any carriage return (\r) characters.
+Also if the last line in the file does not end with a linefeed (\n) character then one is added.

 To compile do something similar to: